Why do I love Yoga?

 How did it all come about?

 I first encountered yoga in my late teens but it was not until many years later, when a knee injury forced me to give up karate, that I “fell into” a hatha yoga class and got hooked.
-At that time, I was a book-keeper; after having been a PA; worked in import and exports; and various other office jobs in and around London and abroad.
+At that time, I was a book-keeper; after having been a PA; and had various other office jobs in and around London and abroad.

 During my second pregnancy, as I became more aware of the physical and mental benefits I was experiencing, I knew that I wanted to study this fascinating practice and become a teacher.